fltk/fltk/fluid/README_fl.txt

       defaults to "private"
   none or "local" or "global": for declaration in the code body
       defaults to "global"
-  ... : inherits more from Fl_Type
+  ... : inherits more from Node

 Type "data" <word> : C++ variable name